MatthewZlatniski/CS240SI/DataStructures/SimpleStructures/Problem2/README.md

 You should open the file that was passed as an argument.
 Then read the lines of the file while storing the contents in the global car array.
 If a file is misformatted, print an error statement and return -1.
 On success return 0.

+file format can be seen in cars1.txt and cars2.txt

 ## filter_by_brand()

 The `filter_by_brand` function is responsible for filtering and printing entries based on a specified brand passed as an argument.